 An audit plugin can be used to log successful and unsuccessful attempts to run sudo independent of the policy or any I/O plugins.
 Multiple audit plugins may be specified in sudo.conf(5).

-A struct audit\plugin has the following fields:
+The audit\plugin struct has the following fields:

-'''

-type The type field should always be set to SUDO_AUDIT_PLUGIN.
+type The type field should always be set to SUDO\AUDIT\PLUGIN.

-'''